samuel-bazinet/BigNumGUI/README.txt

 - Enter a number
 - Repeat if deisred
 - Press of the operator buttons
-    - Make sure that the number of operator is matching the operators
+    - Make sure that the number of numbers is matching the operators
 - Press the calculate button for the calculations to happen
 - The result will be in the output
 - Press the Clear button to clear the fields